ganeshran/omniauth-socialcast-oauth2/README.md

-# Omniauth::Socialcast
+# Omniauth - Socialcast Oauth2

-TODO: Write a gem description
+omniauth-socialcast-oauth2 is a gem based on omniauth-oauth2 which helps you integrate your application with Socialcast using oauth Authentication

 ## Installation